 3. Using All Caps or Spammy Words

-4. Not focusing on the color palette for your email template design
+4. Not focusing on the color palette for your email template

-For example, black or Red is a color that defines popular online platforms Youtube or Netflix.
-It is known to be eye-catching and can be used to highlight important elements in the email.
-The color palette you choose should define your brand identity, and people should be able to recall your brand from the emails you sent.
+For example, black or Red is a color that defines the popular online type of platforms/industries like Youtube or Netflix.
+It is known to be eye-catching, pro and can be used to highlight important elements in the marketing email.
+The photos, color palette you need to start to choose elements should define you’re created brand identity, and people should be able to recall your brand from the emails and messages you sent.

 5. Choosing the right font

 For instance, Helvetica is the font that Apple Mail uses while Gmail sticks to Arial.
-It also reveals that nerds love Helvetica because of the neutrality in the design.
-Font designers, on the other hand, call ‘Aerial’ font to be ambiguous.
+It also reveals that nerds love Helvetica because of the neutrality in the creative.
+Font designers, on the other hand, call ‘Arial’ font to be ambiguous.

 6. Embedding Videos in Emails

 The best tip is you need to create an easy image online and start redirecting it to your landing page once done.
 This way you can also track and find out how many people clicked on the link and how many people landed on your page.

 Say hello to Videos!!
 Embedding videos in emails campaign is surely a cool trend, but there are certain problems with the user experience.
 According to Wistia, when users start reading an email with an embedded video on mobile phones, they are forced to go to a different webpage or website to get to view the video.